 - Green tea 200g or 1kg

-- Combine 5-6 teaspoons of loose tea leaf with 4 cups of boiling hot water for 8-10 minutes with lid/saucepan on to contain goodness and prevent the essential oils of the tea evaporating.
+- Combine 5-6 teaspoons of loose tea leaf with 4 cups of boiling hot water, and steep for 8-10 minutes.
+If you are using a saucepan, make sure to cover it while the tea is steeping to contain goodness and prevent the essential oils of the tea evaporating.

 - Strain tea and add a pinch of stevia to your taste.

 - Add ice-cubes and cold water.
-Pour into drink bottle to consume throughout the day.
+Pour into a drink bottle to consume throughout the day.

 - Combine 2-3 teaspoons of loose tea leaf in a mug.

-- Add boiling water and steep for 8-10 minutes with lid/saucepan on to contain goodness and prevent the essential oils of the tea evaporating.
-The longer you steep, the more concentrated the tea will be.
+- Add boiling water and steep for 8-10 minutes.
+If you are using a saucepan, make sure to cover it while the tea is steeping to contain goodness and prevent the essential oils of the tea evaporating.
+The longer you steep the tea, the more concentrated it will be.

 - Drink 2-3 times daily and enjoy!